broadinstitute/flipbook/README.md

 python3 -m reviewer2    # start server for all images in the current directory and subdirectories
 ```

-Below are more examples (all args are optional).
-Run it with `--help` to see all available options and their descriptions.
+Below are more examples.
+Run with `--help` to see all available options and their descriptions.

 ```
 python3 -m reviewer2 -x temp -x keyword2  /path/dir-with-images    #  -x are keyword(s) of paths to skip and /path/dir-with-images is the top level dir to search instead of the current dir